Blast Rooms – Blast Booths – Blast Cabinets

 The terms “blast room,” “blast booth” and “blast cabinet” are often used interchangeably as they perform the same function.
 The difference between a blast room and a blast cabinet, however, is where and how the blast operator works.

-Blast rooms, or blast booths, allow operators to work inside the enclosure; they’re protected from the abrasive media by heavy duty gear and face/head shield.
+Blast rooms, or blast booths, allow operators to work inside the enclosure; they’re protected from the abrasive media by heavy duty gear and an air fed helmet.

 A blast cabinet usually consists of four components: the containment (cabinet), the abrasive blasting system or blast machine, the abrasive recycling system, and the dust collector.